Ensembling Off-the-shelf Models for GAN Training: Training and Hyperparameter details

-In all experiments, we train with an ensemble of maximum three pre-trained model based discriminators.
-Number of training iterations after which we add the second model is $1$ million ($1$M) in low-shot generation settings, $4$M for 1k training sample setting and $8$M for the rest.
+In all experiments, we train with an ensemble of three vision-aided discriminators.
+The number of training iterations after which we add the second model is $1$ million ($1$M) in low-shot generation settings, $4$M for 1k training sample setting, and $8$M for the rest.
 With the second and third pretrained model, we train for $1$M training iterations on $<1$k training sample setting and $2$M otherwise.
 The GPU memory requirement of our method is maximum when using VGG-16 model at $\sim2.5$GB.
 Next, CLIP and DINO model with ViT-B architecture have a memory requirement of $\sim2$GB.
 Pretrained models based on tiny Swin-T architecture and face normals and parsing model lead to $<1$GB of overhead in GPU memory during training.
-Compared to the StyleGAN2(F) model architecture training on $256$ resolution images which required $\sim 10.5$GB of GPU memory on a single RTX 3090, the overhead in memory with a single pretrained model is $10-25\%$ approximately.
-The maximum overhead in memory is when CLIP, DINO and Swin-T based models are selected by model selection strategy for the three pretrained model based discriminators.
+Compared to training the StyleGAN2 (config F) model architecture on $256$ resolution images which required $\sim 10.5$GB of GPU memory on a single RTX 3090, the overhead in memory with a single pretrained model is $10-25\%$ approximately.
+The maximum overhead in memory is when CLIP, DINO, and Swin-T based models are selected by model selection strategy.
 This results in $\sim 4.5$GB of additional memory requirement as measured on one RTX 3090 while training with our default batch-size of $16$ on $256$ resolution dataset.
-In future, we hope to explore the use of efficient~\cite{tan2019efficientnet, sandler2018mobilenetv2} computer vision models to reduce the increased memory requirement of our method.
+In the future, we hope to explore the use of efficient~\cite{tan2019efficientnet, sandler2018mobilenetv2} computer vision models to reduce the increased memory requirement of our method.